NuSTAR Education & Outreach: For Teachers

 Black Holes Educator Workshop: From Here to Infinity

-The SSU group, in collaboration with DMNS, has created an educators' workshop based on the program, complete with an educators' guide with well-tested activities from different Astrophysics division missions to teach the basic concepts outlined in the planetarium program.
+The SSU group, in collaboration with DMNS, has created an educators' workshop based on the planetarium program 'Black Holes: From Here to Infinity", complete with an educators' guide with well-tested activities from different Astrophysics division missions to teach the basic concepts outlined in the planetarium program.

 Guide Presentations: